-The abort condition is indicated by DQ1 = 1, DQ7 = DATA# (for the last address location loaded), DQ6 = toggle, and DQ5=0.
+The abort condition is indicated by DQ1 = 1, DQ7 = DATA# (for the last address location loaded), DQ6 = toggle, and DQ5 = 0.
 A Write-to-Buffer-Abort Reset command sequence must be written to reset the device for the next operation.

 Note that the Secured Silicon Sector, autoselect, and CFI functions are unavailable when a program operation is in progress.
 This flash device is capable of handling multiple write buffer programming operations on the same write buffer address range without intervening erases.
 For applications requiring incremental bit programming, a modified programming method is required; please contact your local Spansion representative.
-Any bit in a write buffer address range cannot be programmed from O back to a 1.
+Any bit in a write buffer address range cannot be programmed from "0" back to a "1."
 Attempting to do so may cause the device to set DQ5=1, of cause the DQ7 and DQ6 status bits to indicate the operation was successful.
-However, a succeeding read shows that the data is still O. Only erase operations can convert a O to a 1.
+However, a succeeding read will show that the data is still "0."
+Only erase operations can convert a "0" to a "1."